 Answer: In principle the same method could be applied to many other asset classes.
 However, one (most likely) would have to make some modifications.
-One should for example take into account the liquidity of the relevant financial instrument: an illiquid instrument might have none/few transactions with the same second on another trading venue, forcing one to possibly extend the period beyond 1 second, for example.
+One should for example consider the liquidity of the relevant financial instrument: an illiquid instrument might have none/few transactions occurring within the same second on another trading venue, forcing one to possibly extend the period beyond one second, for example.